 The course is based on 14 standard lectures based on slides and blackboards, 6 exercise sessions and 3 computer exercises.
 The assessments are based on 1 homework, 2 laboratory exercises and a final exam.
 Since the first course (2018-2019), we have made efforts each year to polish and improve the content of the course.
 Most efforts have focused on introducing the rapidly evolving tools used in deep RL - we are always trying to integrate novel algorithms in the lectures but also in the labs.
-This year, we were back in the class room, and nevertheless leveraged the digital contents we created for the last course offering (we made all the materials, videos of the lectures and exercise sessions online).
-We have also created numerous online forms for the students to test their knowledge, and for us to gather continuous feedback.
+Again this year, the teaching was in the class room, but we leveraged the digital contents we created for the last course offerings (we made all the materials, videos of the lectures and exercise sessions online).